Marshall100W/T-WATCH-V2-Set-Time/README.md

 NOTICE:
 - This sketch requires TTGO TWatch Library.
-- Remember select at the beginning the correct version of your TWATCH (line 2).
+- Remember select at the beginning, the correct version of your TWATCH (line 2).
 - I´m an amateur, and I´m sure the code can be improved a lot.
 These are my first steps with the T-WATCH, but it runs.